jenofdoom/react-intermediate/README.md

 Try:

 * setting up a END_GAME action that resets all the frogs to down
+* refactoring the controls component so the game timer is moved to actions
 * setting up a score counter that increments on each click
 * resetting the score to 0 on START_GAME
 * making frogs dissapear automatically if they aren't clicked after an interval